|

 FAMILY DOG

 Choosing a family pet checklist: best breeds for allergy?
 For kids or seniors?
 Toy breed or guard dog, high energy or laid-back?
-Free, professional advice from the world's first dog-site!! |
+Free, professional advice from the world's FIRST public website!! |

 |